As COVID-19 cases rise, Portugal's hospitals face 'war-like' pressure

 Pressure on the health system is pushing up non-COVID deaths, Health Ministry data shows.
 They were at their highest since records began at 491 on Thursday, above the average of around 400 deaths a day in January.

-"I believe most people are more afraid, including myself.
-But considering that this disease is highly transmissible, a minority of people is enough to screw this up, right?" said Lisbon resident Miguel Goncalves, 55.
+"Experts say the country should do more testing but testing is not increasing at the same pace as the pandemic," Menezes said, saying due to a lack of health workers available to "track and trace" infections many of those with no symptoms were no longer being tested.

+In Lisbon alone, 30% of Unilabs' positive tests were of the new variant, Menezes said.

-(Reporting by Catarina Demony, Victoria Waldersee, Sergio Goncalves; Writing by Victoria Waldersee; Editing by Ingrid Melander and Janet Lawrence)
+(Reporting by Catarina Demony, Victoria Waldersee, Sergio Goncalves; Additional reporting by Patricia Vicente Rua, Writing by Victoria Waldersee; Editing by Ingrid Melander and Janet Lawrence)